attivio/aie-maven/README.md

 Watch out for conflicts
 -----------------------
-AIE includes many standard open source artifacts, including jakarta commons, spring, guava, etc.
-Make sure that you don't add conflicting dependencies, or inadvertently [include them via transitive dependencies](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).
+AIE includes many standard open source artifacts, including jakarta commons, spring, guava, etc. Make sure that you don't add conflicting dependencies, or inadvertently [include them via transitive dependencies](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).

 AIE includes patched versions of some standard, widely used libraries, including SL4J, Log4J, and httpclient.
 These patched libraries use different group/artifact IDs than the originals, so maven cannot automatically resolve conflicting versions.

 To prevent maven from using conflicting versions of transitive dependencies, [configure maven to exclude them](http://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html).

 License
 ========
 This is distributed under the Apache 2.0 License, on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
 Please don't blame us if your corn flakes get soggy.

 The maven repository created by these scripts includes the most widely-used AIE artifacts.
-Nevertheless, if something is missing, please drop us a line and we'll do our best to fix things up.
+Nevertheless, if something is missing, please [add an issue](https://github.com/attivio/aie-maven/issues) and we'll do our best to fix things up.